How do you plant asparagus for the first time?

 - Asparagus has potassium and the compound nicotianamine to help keep your blood pressure healthy.

 Want to make make your asparagus go the distance?
-Once picked, keep them fresher for longer by storing them similar to fresh cut flowers.
-Stand the spears upright in a container with 1cm of cold water, cover and place in the fridge.
-Now, here's how to get growing...
+Once picked, keep them fresher for longer by storing them similar to freshly cut flowers.
+Stand the spears upright in a container with about 5cm of cold water, cover and place in the fridge loosely covered with plastic.
+It can be kept up to a week.